“A penny saved is a penny earned.”

 Starting a business requires money, time, and commitment – and no business owner can waste any of it.
-Fortunately, there are ways for some business owners to save money during the startup process, especially through hard work.
+Fortunately, there are ways for some business owners to save money during the startup process by saving on startup legal fees.

 Save on Hiring a Lawyer

 The best way to start a business is with sufficient capital (i.e. loads of cash), a lawyer, marketing team, accountant, and a slew of mentors eager to give you their time.
 For most, these are unreasonable expectations.
 Businesses generally have to place their limited resources where they are most needed, which is not usually spending too much on legal.

 Some companies should hire a lawyer out of the gate, but most business owners or entrepreneurs are able to handle the most essential items first.
 A business owner is perfectly capable of setting up an LLC or applying for an EIN or even drafting contracts, provided he or she understands a few things.